-HARDBARNED! is finally available for order, at Amazon, or IndieBound, and just about anywhere else books are sold online.
-HARDBARNED! is also available as a digital e-book in various formats, but I still like reading books made out of paper, and I'm hoping a few of you do too.
+HARDBARNED! is finally available in paperback or for Kindle, but I still like reading books made out of paper, and I'm hoping a few of you do too.
 The book features 24 badass illustrations by my badass wife, the fabulous artist Tarri Driver, as well as a few old photographs.

 I'd love it if you could do me a real solid and buy it, read it, and leave a review on Amazon, and if you're interested in spreading the word to anyone who might be interested, in person and via your social networks of choice (if you do that sort of thing) I'd be incredibly grateful.

 Thanks so much for tuning in and spreading the word about HARDBARNED!, and for your continued interest and support!
 I'm posting the official press release followed by the book's back-cover copy below.

 Unique New Memoir is Totally Relatable, Irresistibly Funny

 Eastern Tennessee (August 23, 2016)—Anyone feeling abandoned on the career-go-round; anyone disillusioned with a job, knowing they have much more to offer; and anyone struggling to make use of a liberal arts education in the post-recession era will undoubtedly relate to debut author Christopher J. Driver in: